 Ever wondered how to debug an app while it's running in production?
 Fiddler Everywhere helps you do just that... without impacting your production systems!

-If you've been following along with us in this blog series, you'll know I'm a pretty big fan of Fiddler.
+If you've been following along with us in this blog series, you'll know I'm a pretty big fan of the Fiddler family.
 The ability to inspect and debug HTTP/S requests and responses from apps of all types (desktop, web, and mobile) can be a critical part of our development and debugging experience.

-Fiddler Everywhere is a brand new version of Fiddler.
-Most of what you love (and none of what you hate) about the original Fiddler is in Fiddler Everywhere.
-It's a cross-platform tool that includes a revamped experience that performs identically across macOS, Linux, and Windows.
+Fiddler Everywhere is a cross-platform tool that includes a revamped experience that performs identically across macOS, Linux, and Windows.

 Today brings us to part four of common debugging scenarios many of us have encountered.
 We experience failures from remote APIs, we look for 404 and 500 errors, and, like today, are trying to replicate and resolve customer-reported issues while an app is already in production.
 Yikes! 😨